 The research activity of this group began more than 40 years ago.
 The basis of its work has been to study tree performance and improve genetic material of the main fruit tree species cultivated in Aragon and throughout Spain.
 The research group has maintained its central objective since its creation; to contribute to the development of sustainable fruticulture to meet the demands of society, producers, and consumers by developing new plant material and technologies, which increase the competitiveness and sustainability of the fruit growing sector in Aragon, Spain.

-The objective of this research group is to contribute to the development of sustainable fruticulture facing the current production challenges by generating improved genetic material, more efficient technologies, and information that allows increased competitiveness and sustainability of the fruit sector in general and of Aragon´s fruit growing sector in particular.
+The general objective of this research group is to contribute to the development of a sustainable fruticulture facing the current production challenges, obtaining new plant materials, implementing technologies, and gathering information that allows us to increase the competitiveness and sustainability of the national fruit sector but also particularly Aragon´s fruit growing sector.

-The increased vulnerability of fruit trees from climate change, the threat of new pests and diseases along with new social demands have made necessary to look for solutions to these issues.
-It is indispensable to have a good understanding of vegetative and reproductive material and their variability in order to provide solutions that respond to current and future challenges./p>
+For the development of this general objective, it is indispensable to have a good understanding of vegetative and reproductive material and their variability in order to provide solutions that attempt to tackle current and future challenges.